gnames/gntagger/README.md

 pdftotext -layout file.pdf | gntagger -bayes
 ```

-Note that -layout flag for pdftotext tries to preserve original structure of
+Note that -layout flag for pdftotext tries to preserve the original structure of
 the text, as it was in the original PDF.
 It significantly increases chances for
 finding names that are split between the end and the start of two lines.